 How long does laser hair removal last?

-Laser Hair Removal is a non-invasive medical procedure which, if administered by skin expert dermatologists, can give up to 90% reduction in hair growth.
+Laser Hair Removal is a non-invasive medical procedure which, if administered by skin expert dermatologists, can lead to permanent hair removal.

 An intensified light - the laser - is beamed on to the hair follicle, causing a heat reaction.
 This destroys the hair, although if it is not caught at the right growth time, can grow back at a later date.

-This initial re-growth gives the impression that laser treatment is not effective, but in fact, the treatment usually needs between 8 sessions about 4-6 weeks apart in order to catch the hairs at their different growth phases.
+This initial re-growth gives the impression that laser treatment is not permanent, but in fact, the treatment usually needs between 3 and 5 sessions about 4-6 weeks apart in order to catch the hairs at their different growth phases.

 The technique is a very precise procedure and the above success rates can only be achieved when the treatment is applied by a healthcare professional in a clinical setting.